 At that time, I was a stay-at-home mom to a bright, beautiful 4 year old boy and I had just found out that I was pregnant with baby number two.
 We were living in a historic neighborhood in downtown Orlando; the one that feels like a lifetime movie (in fact, a few of them were filmed there.)
 My husband and I were in the process of packing up to move our family into our dream home; the one we used to drive by and daydream about living in.
 It was in the same neighborhood that we were currently living in but it had the most adorable white picket fence, was right across the street from my son’s favorite park and only a few blocks away from Starbucks and Publix.
 It was essentially a stay-at-home mom’s version of heaven.
-I had visions of birthing my second baby at home in that adorable white picket fence house with its original wood floors and dreamy architecture, saw my kids running through the yard with our golden retriever in tow, had all the plans to walk to the grocery story each night and buy fresh food for dinner and had already started a Pinterest board for my big boy’s next birthday party in the park.
+I had visions of birthing my second baby at home in that adorable white picket fence house with its original hard wood floors and dreamy architecture, saw my kids running through the yard with our golden retriever in tow, had all the plans to walk to the grocery story each night and buy fresh food for dinner and had already started a Pinterest board for my big boy’s next birthday party in the park.

 Reality, though, wasn’t so picture perfect.
 As moving day approached, my marriage (which was already on shaky ground) continued to disintegrate.
 I packed a majority of the house by myself, reserved the U-Haul and made sure that we were prepared for the move.
 The night before our lease was up, my husband didn’t come home.
 The next day, moving day, he was still a no show.
 Finally, a text message came through.

 “I’m not coming home.
 I’m moving into the new house alone.”